 The Cape Fear Museum, which is located in nearby Wilmington, is the oldest museum in North Carolina and was established in 1898.
 The two-story structure features a wealth of exhibits on local area-wide history, which includes the battle of Fort Fisher, the natural history of the coastal landscape, and the heyday of Wilmington during the mid-19th century.
 From the indigenous Native Americans who called the region home to its rise to fame in Hollywood circles, no chapter in the story of the Cape Fear area has been skipped in this always engrossing museum.

-Built in 1770-1771, the Burgwin Wright House is a beautiful representation of Georgian architecture, and is a historical residence in the heart of Downtown Wilmington that was converted to a museum in 1957.
+Built in 1770-1771, the Burgwin-Wright House Museum and Gardens is a beautiful representation of Georgian architecture, and is a historical residence in the heart of Downtown Wilmington, NC that was converted to a museum in 1957.
 Today, visitors can tour the home and grounds which are filled with period antiques, and which feature unique components which include a separate kitchen house and gorgeous gardens.

 Wilmington was once famed as the home to one of the largest single track railroad lines in the world, and visitors can explore this history in-depth with a visit to the Wilmington Railroad Museum.
 Housed within a former depot / warehouse, this museum features an authentic locomotive, caboose, and boxcar, a model train room, and plenty of exhibits on Wilmington’s ties to the railroad industry, which includes its 18th century heyday as one of the busiest port towns on the East Coast.